 We have not previously submitted a new drug application, or NDA, to the FDA or similar approval filings to a comparable foreign regulatory authority, for any product candidate.
 An NDA or other relevant regulatory filing must include extensive nonclinical and clinical data and supporting information to establish that the product candidate is safe and effective for each desired indication.
 The NDA or other relevant regulatory filing must also include significant information regarding the chemistry, manufacturing and controls for the product.
-We cannot be certain that our current or future product candidates will be successful in clinical trials or receive regulatory approval.
+We cannot be certain that our current or future product candidates will be successful in clinical trials.
 Further, even if they are successful in clinical trials, our product candidates or any future product candidates may not receive regulatory approval.
 If we do not receive regulatory approvals for current or future product candidates, we may not be able to continue our operations.
 Even if we successfully obtain regulatory approval to market a product candidate, our revenue will depend, in part, upon the size of the markets in the territories for which we gain regulatory approval and have commercial rights, as well as the availability of competitive products, whether there is sufficient third-party reimbursement and adoption by physicians.

-Our development of fosqonimeton may never lead to a marketable product.
+Our development of fosgonimeton may never lead to a marketable product.

 We are developing fosgonimeton as a small molecule aimed at restoring neuronal health.
 We have not received regulatory approval for fosgonimeton and cannot be certain that our approach will lead to the development of an approvable or marketable product, alone or in combination with other therapies.
 The primary endpoint of the ACT-AD trial was not met by protocoled analysis.
-We are continuing to evaluate how the topline results from the ACT-AD trial may potentially inform the optimization of the ongoing LIFT-AD trial but we may not succeed in demonstrating safety and efficacy of fosgonimeton in our LIFT-AD trial or in other clinical trials.
+While we are continuing with the LIFT-AD study, we may not succeed in demonstrating safety and efficacy of fosgonimeton in our LIFT-AD trial or in other clinical trials.